Skip to main content

 America has more automobile races than any of the world’s other countries or even most of them combined, at over nine hundred tracks and courses and in many dozens of variations on sports-car, stock-car, and championship racing.
 But the single most important event is the Indianapolis 500.

 As many as 400,000 people see it live at the Speedway; at least, that many are present on a race day.
-For thousands in the infield it is more of a happening than a race, but about 238,000 serious race patrons buy seats in grandstands lining the track, and somewhere beyond, 30 million watch the 500 on television.
+For thousands in the infield, it is more of a happening than a race, but about 238,000 serious race-patrons buy seats in grandstands lining the track, and somewhere beyond, 30 million watch the 500 on television.
 What they see is a field of artful race cars, to be judged by the miles, and pit crews like corps de ballet, judged by seconds on a ticking clock.
 The drivers are judged by each other, in strategy, in timing, or in fleet confrontations at the corners.

 A. J. Foyt, the first driver to win the 500 four times, suffered a terrible crash in a race in Wisconsin in September 1990.
 The impact not only shattered his legs but pressed him into the ground; an orthopedic surgeon had to come to the scene to scoop the dirt away, handful by handful.
 Nonetheless, eight months later Foyt was able to squeeze into an Indy car and start the 500 for the thirty-fourth straight year.
 It was supposed to be his last race, but afterward he reneged and said that he might be back this year.

 After Foyt’s first victory in 1961, his reputation seemed to be sealed, and his family urged him to retire.
-“Who retires?” the twenty-six-year-old said at the time, in a perfect prophecy of his feelings as a fifty-six-year-old.
+“Who retires?” the 26-year-old said at the time, in a perfect prophecy of his feelings as a 56-year-old.
 “Once you’re in it, it’s a way of life.
 And you go against a lot to stay with it.”
 Once a year at Indianapolis come three hours that mean that much: 33 DAREDEVIL DRIVERS IN THRILLING SPEED DUELS—THE FIELD VS. LIFE—WHICH WILL WIN?

 Donate